 - It’s further worth noting that first uses of the next class of antibiotics (the sulfas) were 25 years in the future … and the first uses of the penicillins were almost 30 years away.
 For more, see the timelines chart in this newsletter.

 - [post-newsletter addition] The Third Man (link, based on a novel by Graham Greene): Set in Vienna in the late 1940s, just after the end of World War II, the book and movie are based on a real-life story about sales of counterfeit penicillin.
 Penicillin was very scarce at the time, highly prized, and hence a tempting opportunity for the ever-present counterfeit drug industry.
+For a quick summary, see the YouTube vignette from our Antibiotics Could Have Changed the Plot series).
 There is a superb BMJ article (link) that provides an extended discussion of the backstory; let’s hope we don’t see this sordid tale reprised with therapies for COVID-19.

 - Raiders of the Lost Ark (link): In a real-world twist, the famous 1930s Cairo marketplace scene when Indiana (Harrison Ford) confronts a master swordsman has an infectious disease backstory.
 The original plan in the script was for an extended duel pitting Indiana’s whip against his foe’s whirling sword … but Harrison Ford was so ill at the time with a GI syndrome (said to have been dysentery … no further details) that he really did not have the strength to film the planned scene!
 It was the summer of 1980, the crew had gone to a lot of trouble to be in a great desert location …. what to do?
 Well, Ford and Spielberg agreed to cut the scene down to a gunshot, with Ford saying to Spielberg, “Let’s just shoot the sucker.”
 And thus was created one of the most memorable scenes in a memorable movie … I can still remember the startled delight I felt the first time I saw that scene!
 I have no idea what antibiotic(s) he received, but I’m sure at least one was involved — if you look closely, Harrison Ford really does not look very well.
-Go here for an additional article, here for a YouTube interview with Terry Richards, the stuntman who played the swordsman, and here for an informative article (sadly, his obituary) on Mr. Richards.
+Go here for an additional article, here for a YouTube vignette from our Antibiotics Could Have Changed the Plot series, here for a YouTube interview with Terry Richards, the stuntman who played the swordsman, and here for an informative article (sadly, his obituary) on Mr. Richards.

 - [post-newsletter addition] A Doctor’s Dream (link): This inspiring 7.5-minute film follows the development of fexinidazole, an all-oral regimen for Human African Trypanosomiasis (HAT, aka sleeping sickness).
 I realize this is not a bacterial infection, but the theme of the power of a good antimicrobial is universal.
 Highly recommended!